lab1092/blender-manual_ja/manual/rigging/armatures/structure.rst

 Chains of bones are a particularly important topic in :doc:`posing </rigging/posing>` (especially with the standard *forward kinematics* versus "automatic" *inverse kinematics* posing techniques).
-You create/edit them in :guilabel:`Edit` mode, but except in case of connected bones, their relationships have no effect on bone transformations in this mode (i.e. transforming a parent bone won't affect its children).
+You create/edit them in *Edit* mode, but except in case of connected bones, their relationships have no effect on bone transformations in this mode (i.e. transforming a parent bone won't affect its children).